faranalytics/socketnaut/README.md

 ## Tuning Strategies

-Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `Server` threads.
-The minimum and maximum number of `Server` threads can be specified in the constructor of each `Proxy` by assigning values to the `minServers` and `maxServers` parameters.
-Further, the `serversCheckingInterval` can be used in order to set the frequency at which `Server`s are culled until the `minServers` threshold is reached.
+Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `ServiceServer` threads.
+The minimum and maximum number of `ServiceServer` threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minServers` and `maxServers` parameters.
+Further, the `serversCheckingInterval` can be used in order to set the frequency at which `ServiceServer`s are culled until the `minServers` threshold is reached.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### **socketnaut.ServiceProxy(options)**
 - options `<ServiceProxyOptions>`
-    - `minServers` `<number>` An argument that specifies the minimum number of `Server` threads permitted.
+    - `minServers` `<number>` An argument that specifies the minimum number of `ServiceServer` threads permitted.

-    - `maxServers` `<number>` An argument that specifies the maximum number of `Server` threads permitted.
+    - `maxServers` `<number>` An argument that specifies the maximum number of `ServiceServer` threads permitted.

-    - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `Server`s will be cleaned up. **Default**: `30000`
+    - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `ServiceServer`s will be cleaned up. **Default**: `30000`

 The `minServers` argument specifies the minimum number of Worker threads permitted.  `minServers` threads will be instantiated when the Socketnaut Server starts.
 Socketnaut will not allow the thread pool to drop below the specified threshold.